 Definition of Stress

 Stress is often characterized in terms of “good” (eustress) and “bad” (dis-stress).
-This view of stress limits its potential as a catalyst for enabling change in your organization.
-To unlock your organization’s change energy you need to shift your thinking away from stress as an end state toward stress as an energy source.
+This view of stress limits its potential as a catalyst for enabling organizational change.
+To unlock your organization’s change energy, you need to shift your thinking away from stress as an end state toward stress as an energy source.
 As energy, stress is needed to ignite and propel your change forward.

-In his book “Thinking for a Change”, John Maxwell notes that all change feels awkward and uncomfortable, and if it doesn’t it probably isn’t really a change.
-Organizational change can only happen when people feel a strong disconnect between where the organization wants to be and where it is now.
+In his book “Thinking for a Change”, John Maxwell notes that all change feels awkward and uncomfortable, and if it doesn’t, it probably isn’t a change.
+Organizational change can only happen when people feel strongly disconnected between where the organization wants to be and where it is now.

 It is the tension between the current state and the desired state that creates the stress necessary for change.
-At this critical point where new meets old you have the chance to excite people with the prospect of the new opportunities or paralyze them with the fear of uncertainty.
+At this critical point where new meets old, you can excite people with the prospect of new opportunities or paralyze them with the fear of uncertainty.
 It all depends on the beliefs your organization holds about change and the actions you take based on those beliefs.

 Enabling organizational change requires you to create enough stress to allow people to act on the need to let go of their current state without generating so much stress that they are immobilized with dis-stress.

-Diane Dreher compared conflict to electricity in her book “The Tao of Leadership”.
-The same comparison could be made about change; like electricity, change can either light up your world or destroy it.
+Diane Dreher compared conflict to electricity in her book “The Tao of Leadership.”
+The same comparison could be made about change; like electricity, it can light up your world or destroy it.
 It all depends on the appropriate and careful use of stress.

 Five tips to help you balance the stress to dis-stress continuum: